Joggins: Recent geologic and paleontologic work

 There has been a surge in interest in Joggins over the past two decades.
 Recent geologic work has been primarily coordinated by Martin Gibling, Professor of Sedimentology at Dalhousie University.

 Amateur fossil collectors have also made major contributions to our knowledge.
 For example, Don Reid, a long-time resident of Joggins, donated his entire collection of Joggins fossils to the Joggins Fossil Institute.
 Many of his specimens are on display in the Joggins Fossil Centre.

 In 2009, palaeontologist Melissa Grey was hired as the first scientific curator for the Joggins Fossil Institute (JFI).
-The Joggins Fossil Institute continues to conduct and foster research at the site and hosts international paleontologists and geologists and conference field-trips.
+The Joggins Fossil Institute continues to conduct and foster research at the site and hosts international palaeontologists and geologists and conference field-trips.
 JFI also has a Science Advisory Committee comprising scientists from Maritime universities and government departments.
 This is a volunteer committee whose mission is to: provide expert and comprehensive advice and support to the JFI on scientific matters respecting the development, conservation and management of the Joggins Fossil Cliffs property, the content of the Joggins Fossil Centre's programs, scientific research related to the fossil cliffs, and scientific issues arising from the site's status as a UNESCO World Heritage Site.
-The Committee also assists in reporting on the status of monitoring programs and state of conservation of the Joggins Fossil Cliffs property.
+The committee also assists in reporting on the status of monitoring programs and state of conservation of the Joggins Fossil Cliffs property.